 Patients, families and fundraisers have been visiting the University to see for themselves some of the work that is being carried out to develop therapies and treatments for some of the world’s most pernicious diseases.

-As part of a public engagement programme, groups with an interest in brain tumour research, Huntington’s disease and Parkinson’s have all visited the University of Plymouth's Faculty of Medicine and Dentistry in recent months and been given a preview of the under-construction £14.8 million Derriford Research Facility.
+As part of a public engagement programme, groups with an interest in brain tumour research, Huntington’s disease and Parkinson’s have all visited the University of Plymouth Faculty of Health: Medicine, Dentistry and Human Sciences in recent months and been given a preview of the under-construction £14.8 million Derriford Research Facility.

-The latest tour just before Christmas saw people who are either diagnosed with Parkinson’s, or who care for someone with the condition, visit the Faculty of Medicine laboratories and meet some of the lead researchers working in the field, including Dr Kim Tieu and Dr Oleg Anichtchik.
+The latest tour just before Christmas saw people who are either diagnosed with Parkinson’s, or who care for someone with the condition, visit the laboratories and meet some of the lead researchers working in the field, including Dr Kim Tieu and Dr Oleg Anichtchik.

 Kim, who leads a world-first study looking at how a drug that protects mitochondria (the ‘batteries’ of our cells) could be used to slow or stop Parkinson’s disease, said: “It was wonderful to be able to invite this group to our labs to see at first hand the work that we do.
 Whenever we meet people with or affected by Parkinson’s, it is a good reminder to us of why we carry out our research to find effective therapies for this devastating neurological condition.”